Leica SL vs Nikon D850

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the SL and D850 can be found, respectively, in the Leica SL Manual (free pdf) or the online Nikon D850 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica SL and the Nikon D850?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.